backstage/backstage/packages/techdocs-common/api-report.md

     }): Promise<PreparerResponse>;
 };

-// Warning: (ae-missing-release-tag) "PreparerBuilder" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type PreparerBuilder = {
     register(protocol: RemoteProtocol, preparer: PreparerBase): void;
     get(entity: Entity): PreparerBase;
 };

-// Warning: (ae-missing-release-tag) "Preparers" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export class Preparers implements PreparerBuilder {
-    // Warning: (ae-forgotten-export) The symbol "factoryOptions" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     static fromConfig(config: Config, { logger, reader }: factoryOptions): Promise<PreparerBuilder>;
     // (undocumented)